 What’s an AoE attack?

-AoE stands for Area Of Effect.
+The AoE abbreviation stands for Area Of Effect.
 As the name indicates, these attacks cover a specific area in different ways, and you must avoid them by taking different actions or movements depending on the AoE you’re facing.

 How to react to an AoE?

 To put it simply, you need to stay cool and be as fast as possible.
-The game introduces AoE attacks slowly, so you have time to learn the fights and get accustomed to these attacks the more you play and practice.
+FFXIV introduces AoE attacks slowly, so you have time to learn the fights and get accustomed to these attacks the more you play and practice.
 Don’t beat yourself if you fail, we all have been there, it may take some time to actually succeed at it, but once you learn how to proceed in the fight, it’ll be easier to face other similar combats and predict mechanics in them.

 Basic Ground AoEs